miklevin/MikeLev.in/_posts/2024-12-26-flow-state-idea-capture-vs-organization.md

 once, you'll likely have it again.
-The idea is to be more prepared the next time by pushing whatever idea-capture tools you're using from the realm of unavailable or awkward to the realm of always-there and like extensions of your body&#151;gain, the concept of musicians or athletes with their equipment.
+The idea is to be more prepared the next time by pushing whatever idea-capture tools you're using from the realm of unavailable or awkward to the realm of always-there and like extensions of your body—gain, the concept of musicians or athletes with their equipment.

 ### The Problem with Premature Organization